-Ruma is a homeserver for Matrix written in the Rust programming language.
+Ruma is a collection of Matrix applications and libraries written in the Rust programming language.
 Matrix is an open specification for an online communication protocol.
 For an overview of the project, visit the home page.
 This Week in Ruma is a weekly summary of the development of Ruma, published on Sunday nights.

 From the editor

 We had a very productive week, landing several pull requests, including a major revamp of ruma-events and new APIs.

 A very important milestone was reached: The number of unstable Rust features Ruma uses was reduced from six to two!

 Ruma was migrated to the new Macros 1.1 approach for custom derive, which meant we were able to drop the

 As part of the integration of the ruma-events revamp,

 specialization was also removed.

 question_mark now stable, Ruma uses only